Kostassoid/lethe/README.md

 ### Getting a list of drives

-To get a list of available system drives, use command `list`:
+To get a list of available system drives use command `list`:

 ```
 lethe list